In the age of SaaS, mergers and acquisitions can present more difficult integration challenges compared to years past.

 To enter into integration decision-making with an informed mindset, collaborate with business leaders to capture the primary use case for each application.
 While the prima facie reason for an application’s business use case may be obvious, lack of clear mission focus contributes to “application creep.”
 This creep is characterized by multiple applications with overlapping functions and no clear business objective.

-The fact that as many as one in three employees purchase SaaS applications via expense reimbursement, which quickly leads to a lack of central oversight, compounds this mission creep effect.
+The fact that one in five employees purchase SaaS applications via expense reimbursement, which quickly leads to a lack of central oversight, compounds this mission creep effect.

 Defining each application’s use case during an M&A integration also aids an understanding of its effectiveness.
 According to recent Zylo data, in most businesses, 38 percent of application licenses are underutilized within an average 30-day period.